-The cruise control set speed memory is erased, when the cruise control or the ignition is turned off.
+The cruise control set speed is erased from memory by pressing the (S) button or if the ignition is turned off.

 Exterior Lamps

 The exterior lamps control is located on the instrument panel to the left of the steering wheel.